dfcorbin/NonlinearBandits.jl/docs/src/bandit_tutorial.md

 contexts to the policy, recieves an array of actions and observes a batch of rewards.

 To construct the driver, we must first define how the contexts and rewards are generated.
-This can be done using from the class [`AbstractContextSampler`](@ref)/[`AbstractRewardSampler`](@ref).
+This can be done using objects with parent classes [`AbstractContextSampler`](@ref)/[`AbstractRewardSampler`](@ref).

 ```@example tutorial